 Factbox-Front runners in development of antibody drugs against COVID-19

-(Reuters) - AstraZeneca, Eli Lilly, Regeneron and GlaxoSmithKline are among the biggest players to have developed COVID-19 treatments using a class of drugs called monoclonal antibodies.
+(Reuters) - AstraZeneca, Eli Lilly, Regeneron and GlaxoSmithKline are among the biggest pharmaceutical companies to have developed COVID-19 treatments using a class of drugs called monoclonal antibodies.

-Lab-made monoclonal antibodies mimic natural antibodies in fighting off infections.
-Unlike vaccines they do not rely on the body to create an immune response, and can therefore help individuals with weak or compromised immune systems.
+Laboratory-made monoclonal antibodies mimic natural antibodies in fighting off infections.
+Unlike vaccines, they do not rely on the body to create an immune response, and can therefore help individuals with weak or compromised immune systems.

 Below is an outline of where the major drugmakers are in the development and regulatory process:

 * On Oct.
-5 it requested emergency use approval (EUA) from U.S. regulators as a preventative drug.
+5 the company requested emergency use approval (EUA) from U.S. regulators for the therapy, as a preventative drug.

 * On Oct.
-14, the EU drug regulator said it had started a real-time review of the therapy.
+14, the EU drug regulator said it had started a real-time review of the treatment.

-* In June, the drugmaker said a late-stage trial had failed to provide evidence that the therapy could stop individuals exposed to the virus from contracting it.
+* In June, AstraZeneca said a late-stage trial had not showed the therapy could stop individuals exposed to the virus from contracting it.

-* In August, another trial showed the therapy reduced the risk of people developing any COVID-19 symptoms by 77%.
+* In August, another trial showed it reduced the risk of people developing any COVID-19 symptoms by 77%.

-* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the United States, extending a prior agreement made in October for 200,000 doses.
+* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the United States, extending a prior agreement.
 The deal is contingent on an EUA from the FDA.

-* The British government also has an in-principle agreement for over a million doses.
+* Britain also has an in-principle agreement for over a million doses.

 ELI LILLY & CO

-* Eli Lilly announced in September an agreement with the European Commission to supply up to 220,000 doses.
+* Eli Lilly announced in September an agreement to supply up to 220,000 doses to the European Union.

-* The U.S. bought 100,000 doses of the dual antibody cocktails in February, followed by 388,000 doses of etesevimab in September.
+* The United States bought 100,000 doses of the antibody cocktail in February, followed by 388,000 doses of etesevimab in September.
 The country had already committed to buying a total of 1,450,000 doses of bamlanivimab alone.